Family and Medical Leave Act of 1993: Everything You Need to Know

 To be eligible for FMLA benefits an employee must:

-- More permanent, probationary, trainee, and time-limited must have worked at least 1040 in pay status for 12 months.
+- Permanent, probationary, trainee, and time-limited must have worked at least 1040 hours in pay status for 12 months

 Many employees are not aware of all of the rights available to them with regard to FMLA.
 In addition to the benefits of FMLA, employees may be eligible for benefits granted under state law.